 Vitamin B12 is an important vitamin and responsible for several crucial functions in human body.
 This vitamin is also known as B vitamin and Cobalamin.
 Human body needs this vitamin to keep nerves, red blood cells healthy and building DNA.
-Its deficiency can cause various health problems such as memory loss, migraine, pain in body, chronic fatigue etc.
+Its deficiency can cause various health problems such as memory loss, migraine, pain in the body, chronic fatigue etc.

 Table of Contents

-Vitamin B12 functions in body
+Vitamin B12 functions in the body

-- Building genetic material in body.
+- Building genetic material in the body.